Diploma and Post Diploma in Figurative Sculpture

 Applications for September 2021

-The school is closed bank holidays Monday 3 May and Monday 31 May 2021.
+The school is closed bank holidays Monday 2 May, Thursday 2 June and Friday 3 June 2022.